Skip to content

 Nested Suspense boundaries — React resolves the nearest ancestor Suspense boundary.
 A Suspense inside another Suspense only shows the inner fallback.
 If both are loading, only the outer fallback shows until the inner component starts rendering.

-For related React issues, see Fix: React Hydration Error and Fix: React Query Stale Data.
+For related React issues, see Fix: React Hydration Error, Fix: React Query Stale Data, Fix: React Lazy Suspense Error, and Fix: React Server Components Error.

 F